 77% of homeless youth were approached for prostitution, drugs, criminal, or other exploitive activities within 45 minutes of arriving unaccompanied on the street.

-The number of independent youth under 19 years of age accessing emergency shelter increased 1100% between 2011 and 2016.
+1100% increase in the number of independent youth under 19 years of age accessing emergency shelter between 2011 and 2016.

 The mortality rate of homeless youth is 11x higher than that of housed youth.

 30% of transitory housing occupants are youth.